 Body Marking for Duathletes:When you arrive there will be volunteers to mark your body with marker for safety reasons.
 This is mandatory for Duathletes and just for fun for runners (not necessary but fun to see who is in your age group!)

-Left Calve - Your event will go on your Left Calve that way you can easily see if you are racing another athlete in the same category.
+Left Calf - Your event will go on your Left Calf that way you can easily see if you are racing another athlete in the same category.

 “D” for Duathlon